aws-samples/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

 ### Review Task Def

 Ensure the container is running without elevated privileged.
-The default is false, however i would suggest to also explicitly state this in your task defintion.
+The default is false, however its suggested to also explicitly state this in your task defintion.

     "privileged": true|false

 #### Linux Capacitlies
 Linux Capacitlies applies to what docker privileges the container has.
+The containers network its configured and provided to it.
+The container shouldnt need to have the provides nessessary to modify its network.
 It is best practice to also apply least privilege here as well.
 In this example we are dropping some of the most privileged capabilities.